FroeMic/TUM-IN-Protein-Prediction-1/lectures/15-comparative-modelling.md

 > 2. Build PSSM
 > 3. build up a set of pairwise alignments
 > 4. add those over a certain HSSP value to the family
+> 5. Search with profile-sequence comparison for more distant family members and refine profile

+* When building up a profile, start with a high threshold \(only very similar sequences are taken\)
+* Later y

 #### 2. Goal of structure prediction